 - How to deal with problems discovered in due diligence

-- How to keep running your business when a buyer is conducting due-diligence
+- How to keep running your business during due-diligence

 - Why deals fall apart after the LOI

-- What goes into getting the deal closed and what you can’t afford to overlook
+- 4 things you can’t afford to overlook

-- How to make the big announcement to clients and employees
+- How to announce to clients and employees

-- Real examples of successful and comprehensive acquisition integration plans.
+- Real examples of successful acquisition integration plans.